Can we use Strength Training for depression?

 Promising news.
 However, there are limitations to consider… “total volume of resistance exercise training, health status and strength improvements were not associated with an antidepressant effect”.

-So what could be some potential hypothesis that are contributing to the antidepressant effects experienced by the participants?
+So what could be some potential reasons that are contributing to the antidepressant effects experienced by the participants?

 Filling in the gaps for using Strength Training for depression